-We can trace the history of managerial controls back to Robert Putnam, who first described the strategic aspects of the control process and introduced a sociological perspective to it.
+We can trace the history back to Robert Putnam, who first described the strategic aspects of the control process and introduced a sociological perspective to it.
 Putnam distinguished between four types of control.
 They are market, exploratory, and boundary.

 In addition, Putnam noted the convergence of perceptions.
 During this time, various authors have studied different approaches to understanding control.
 But the main purpose of this section is to give a short history of the evolution of management controls.